All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Ras-MAPK pathway: Promotes cell proliferation and differentiation.
 This pathway is relevant to both the regenerative and the potential oncogenic effects of IGF-1.

 The IGF-1 paradox in aging.
 IGF-1 supports tissue maintenance, muscle mass, bone density, and recovery.
 Low IGF-1 is associated with frailty, sarcopenia, and cognitive decline.
-However, chronically elevated IGF-1 (supraphysiological levels) is associated with increased cancer risk in epidemiological studies (particularly colorectal, breast, and prostate cancer).
-This creates an optimization problem: the goal is to maintain IGF-1 in the healthy range (typically the upper third of the age-adjusted reference), not to maximize it without limit.
+But chronically improved IGF-1 (supraphysiological levels) is associated with increased cancer risk in epidemiological studies (particularly colorectal, breast, and prostate cancer).
+This creates an improvement problem: the goal is to maintain IGF-1 in the healthy range (typically the upper third of the age-adjusted reference), not to maximize it without limit.

 GH secretion declines approximately 14% per decade after age 30.
 By age 60-70, 24-hour GH secretion is typically 20-30% of peak levels.
 This decline, termed somatopause, is driven by multiple converging mechanisms: